Gary W. Cole, MD, FAAD

-- Degree of skin pigmentation (more is better)
+- Degree of natural skin pigmentation (more is better)

 - Heredity (some families wrinkle more)

-- Amount of subcutaneous fat on a person's body (people with more subcutaneous fat have fewer wrinkles)
+- The loss of subcutaneous fat on a person's body (people with more subcutaneous fat have fewer wrinkles)

 Some of these factors are beyond our control.
 The main preventive measures we can take are to minimize sun exposure and not smoke.
 These measures can, at best, delay wrinkles.

-SPF numbers on sunscreen labels refer to protection against UVB radiation (shortwave ultraviolet light, the "sunburn rays").
-More and more sunscreens offer protection against UVA radiation (longer-wave ultraviolet light) as well.
-UVA rays are the ones you get in tanning salons; they may not cause immediate sunburn but do produce sun damage and increase skin cancer risk over time.
+SPF numbers on sunscreen labels refer to protection against UVB radiation (the "sunburn rays").
+Higher SPF numbers (50) are better at protecting the skin than lower numbers.
+Broad-spectrum sunscreens offer protection against UVB and UVA radiation (longer-wave ultraviolet light).
+UVA rays are abundant in sunlight and are produced by tanning salon light bulbs; they may not cause immediate sunburn but do produce aging and an increase skin cancer risk over time.
 (Sorry, but there is no such thing as a "safe tan.")
-Sunscreens that block UVA indicate this on the label and include such ingredients as Parsol 1789.
-The FDA approved Mexoryl, another UVA-blocking ingredient, which has been available in Europe for some time.
-For more, please read the Sunburn and Sun Sensitizing Drugs and Sun Protection and Sunscreens articles.
+Sunscreens that block UVA indicate this on the label and contain ingredients such as Parsol, Mexoryl, and benzophenones.

 Find out what women really need.